awsdocs/aws-batch-user-guide/doc_source/specifying-sensitive-data-secrets.md

 1. For **Select secret type**, choose **Other type of secrets**\.

 1. Specify the details of your custom secret as **Key** and **Value** pairs\.
 For example, you can specify a key of `UserName`, and then supply the appropriate user name as its value\.
 Add a second key with the name of `Password` and the password text as its value\.
-You could also add entries for a database name, server address, TCP port, and so on\.
+You could also add entries for a database name, server address, or TCP port\.
 You can add as many pairs as you need to store the information you require\.

    Alternatively, you can choose the **Plaintext** tab and enter the secret value in any way you like\.